We are implementing the following procedures to keep everyone informed:

 - On this blog, we will place the latest updates from our countries as we receive them

-- Twice Weekly we will be sending our by-country update (Sample) via email, posting to our blog and sharing via our social sites.
+- Once a week we will be sending our by-country update (Sample) via email, posting to our blog and sharing via our social sites.

 If you would like to join the email list, please email email@example.com.
 If you have questions at any time, please also reach out directly for answers to your specific needs and challenges.